vicoslab/ccc-tools/README.md

   -h, --help            show this help message and exit -N NUM_GPUS, --num_gpus NUM_GPUS, --gpus NUM_GPUS
-            number of GPUs to select per one task (default: 1) -T NUM_TASKS, --num_tasks NUM_TASKS, --tasks NUM_TASKS
+            number of GPUs to select per one task (default: 1) -J NUM_JOBS, --num_jobs NUM_TASKS, --jobs NUM_JOBS
-            number of tasks, i.e., num_gpus are selected for each task (default: 1) --on_cluster ON_CLUSTER
+            number of total jobs, i.e. --num_gpus are assigned to one job; for SLURM this is irrelevant as each ccc run call will allocated one SLURM job (default: 1)
+  --on_cluster ON_CLUSTER
-            when set to a JSON file with cluster info, it will use all cluster hosts (default: None --hosts HOSTS         comma-separated list of hosts to select GPUs from, in priority as listed; use only specific GPUs by adding "(ID1+ID2+ID3)" suffix to hostname, e.g., "HOST_A,HOST_B(1+2)" (default: all hosts) --ignore_hosts IGNORE_HOSTS
+            when set to a JSON file with cluster info, it will use all cluster hosts (default: None --hosts HOSTS
+            comma-separated list of hosts to select GPUs from, in priority as listed; use only specific GPUs by adding "(ID1+ID2+ID3)" suffix to hostname, e.g., "HOST_A,HOST_B(1+2)" (default: all hosts) --ignore_hosts IGNORE_HOSTS
             comma-separated list of hosts to ignore; ignore only specific